School of Earth & Environmental Sciences

 Management is by an executive council of the participating unit heads, with one of the heads serving as the Director, rotating annually.
 The participating units retain their existing governance, academic programs, and identities.

-The Acting Director for SEES 2021-2022 Fiscal Year is Jon Chorover, Professor and Department Head of Environmental Science at the University of Arizona.
+The Acting Director for SEES 2024-2025 Fiscal Year is Joan Curry, Interim Head with Environmental Science.

 SEES offers undergraduate degrees in Environmental Science, Environmental Studies, Food Studies, Geography, Geographic Information Science Technology, Geosciences, Hydrology & Atmospheric Sciences, and Urban & Regional Development.
 Master’s and PhD degrees are offered in Development Practice, Environmental Science, Geography, Geographic Information Science Technology, Geosciences, Hydrology & Atmospheric Sciences, and Natural Resources.
 Tree-Ring students are granted degrees by SEES departments and those in other colleges.